How to Unblock a Shower Drain Without Chemicals

 Step 2.
 Prepare the Drain

-Put one cup baking soda in the sink, followed by one cup white vinegar.
-Then cover this drain immediately using a cloth or rag so that the reaction doesn’t explode over the top!
+Place one teaspoon of baking soda into the drainage, followed by one cup white vinegar.
+Cover the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t explode out of control!

 Step 4: Wait

-Take about 30 minutes while the mixture performs its magic.
-There should be a sound of fizzing and bubbling – this means it’s working!
+Wait for about 30 minutes as the mix works its magic.
+There should be a sound of fizzing and bubbling.
+This means it’s working!

 Method 2: Wire Hanger

-Hook it into the drain and search looking for hairs and debris.
+Hook it into the drain, and then fish looking for hair or debris.
 Take out whatever comes up.

 Method 3: Wet/Dry Vacuum

-If you’re able to access an air-tight vacuum it could be for you.
+If you’re able to access an upright vacuum that is dry and wet This method could be for you:

 Step 1: Set the Vacuum